-Compliance Reference Generator Automatic Access Standard Minimum Access Standard requirement Classification Reliability and security 5.3.11 All generators with If a single communications link is utilised, failure of t he communications link shall cause immediate of communications (Page 87) communications generator tripping.
-If duplicated communication link s are utilised, the generator can operate for up to required for protection.
-24 hours using a single communications link.
+Compliance Reference Generator Automatic Access Standard Minimum Access Standard requirement Classification Reliability and 5.3.11 All generators with If a single communications link is utilised, failure of the e communications link shall cause immediate security of (Page 90) communications generator tripping.
+If duplicated communication links are utilised, the generator can operate for up to 24 communications required for hours using a single communications link. protection.